kevwjin/dotfiles/README.md

 #### Installation

+> > [!WARNING]
-> [!Warning] Backup your files before attempting installation. @kevwjin assumes the reader has a high-level understanding of chezmoi and Nix.
+> Backup your files before attempting installation. @kevwjin assumes the reader has a high-level understanding of chezmoi and Nix.

 Hardware requirements: MacOS Sequoia laptop and Ubuntu Oracular Oriole server